 Let’s examine traditional marker training, and the way rewards are delivered.
 Many people reward their dog during training with food that is with one kibble at a time after every click.
-In this experience, the dog develops an expectation, an expectation that predictably a click is always followed by one repetitive, boring piece of kibble.
+In this experience, the dog develops an expectation, an expectation that predicts a click is always followed by one repetitive, boring piece of kibble.

 If you are attempting to build intense desire in your dog, then one kibble at a time will become predictable and boring.

-Balls and positive interactive activities release high levels of dopamine in the brain higher and above than usual because prey drive reward is better than expected, ultimately becoming the most senior rewarding event.
+Balls and positive interactive activities release high levels of dopamine in the brain higher and above than usual because prey drive reward is intoxicating and better than expected, ultimately becoming the most senior rewarding event.
 It intoxicates a dog’s mental framework and makes it difficult to manage much like a gambler or drug addict addicted to their vice.